-The beliefs people have about themselves and the world around them come in 2 categories
+The beliefs people have about themselves and the world around them come in 2 categories.

 1. Sensible or rational beliefs: they are true; they make sense or are helpful.

-2. Foolish or irrational beliefs: these are untrue; don’t make sense or are not helpful.
+2. Foolish or irrational beliefs: these are untrue, don’t make sense or are not helpful.

 2. ‘’Black and White Thinking’’: is all about seeing black and white only, with no shades of grey.
-This is all-or-nothing thinking, with no room for complexity or nuance.
+It is all-or-nothing thinking, with no room for complexity or nuance.
 If you don’t perform perfectly in one area, you may see yourself as a total failure instead of simply unskilled in one area.

 3. Overgeneralization: is taking a single incident or point in time and using it as the sole piece of evidence for a broad general conclusion.
 For example – you went for a job interview.
-It was a bad interview and you didn’t get the job.
+It was a bad interview, and you didn’t get the job.
 Now you assume you are bad at interviews – period.

 4. Jumping to conclusions: refers to the tendency to be sure of something without any evidence at all.
-For example you belief someone dislikes you without the flimsiest of proof.
+For example, you belief someone dislikes you without the flimsiest of proof.

-- Negative thought: I am useless
+- Negative thinking: I am useless

-- Question: Am I useless?
+- Question: Am I hopeless?